IBM/it-architecture-diagrams/README.md

 <details><summary>Colors</summary>

-When an IBM Sidebar is first selected the top bar turns blue indicating use of the IBM colors, fonts, shapes, and properties.
+When an IBM Sidebar is first selected the top bar turns blue indicating use of the IBM colors, fonts, shapes, and properties:

 ![Top Bar](/images/top-bar.png "Top Bar")